Clean Air Zone

-This means if your vehicle is non-compliant and you are visiting Birmingham Children’s Hospital for an appointment or to visit or to drop off a patient, you will not be charged to drive in the Clean Air Zone until after June 2023.
+This means if your vehicle is non-compliant and you are visiting Birmingham Children’s Hospital for an appointment or to visit or to drop off a patient, you will not be charged to drive in the Clean Air Zone until 1 June 2024.

 To claim the exemption, you will need to obtain a voucher from the hospital during your visit and enter the code into the Brum Breathes website (www.brumbreathes.co.uk) to cancel the charge.
 Once the unique voucher code has been redeemed online, any potential charge you would have received will be redacted by Birmingham City Council.

 Please note: you must use the code on this voucher on the online portal in order to ensure the charge is not issued - the hospital staff are unable to do this for you or cancel any charges or fines issued by Birmingham City Council